joshlvmh/tephra2Wrapper/src/wind/README.md

 ```

 ### PBS
-Edit the job script to specify the years and CSV filename.
+  Edit the job script to specify the years and CSV filename

 ```
 qsub job_wind_pbs.sh